-Written approval from the office of the Dean of Students must be in possession of those in charge at the time and at the location of the assembly/forum.
+Written approval from the office of the VP for Student Development must be in possession of those in charge at the time and at the location of the assembly/forum.
 Only sound amplification that is officially authorized is permitted.

 Time and Place Guidelines: (subject to change)